Ceroce/CERoundProgressView/README.markdown

 #### Automatic Reference Counting ####
 ARC is not enabled in the sample project, and the classes manage memory the old way.

-If ARC is activated in your project, the compiler will complain about the -dealloc method of CERoundProgressLayer.
-You may remove this method.
+If ARC is activated in your project, the compiler will complain about the -dealloc method in CERoundProgressLayer.m.
+You should disable ARC for this file using the -fno-objc-arc compiler flag.

 #### Older SDKs ####